"I think it's just basically us being ourselves as Indigenous people. We have a safe space that we can provide for them, and they can be themselves."

 A short documentary about Cooley and her connection to the San Juan River and Navajo Nation, Water Flows Together, won third place in the Documentary category at the 20th Annual MY HERO International Film Festival.
 Directed by Palmer Morse, Matt Mikkelsen, and Taylor Graham of Spruce Tone, the film highlights the importance of acknowledging Indigenous land.

-Cooley was introduced to the filmmakers by her friend Amy, after the filmmakers had shared with Amy the concept for Water Flows Together.
+Cooley was introduced to the filmmakers by her friend Amy Martin, after the filmmakers had shared with Amy the concept for Water Flows Together.
 After some discussion, the group set a date to take a trip along the San Juan River.
 Though the film was originally supposed to feature both Colleen and her older sister, she was unable to participate due to scheduling conflicts.
-However, Cooley was joined on the trip by her close childhood friend Brandi and the team spent time with Cooley’s mother whilst visiting her home in Shanto.
+However, Cooley was joined on the trip by her close childhood friend Brandi and the team spent time with Cooley’s mother whilst visiting her home in Shonto.
 On what drew her to partake in the project, Cooley explained that Morse, Mikkelsen, and Graham were keen to capture her perspective and consider her input.
 “It was an opportunity to tell my story and my connection to this place,” she said.
 On the importance of the film, Cooley shared:

 Watch Water Flows Together here.